- Course: MA International Relations

 Firstly was the content in the course I wanted thus International Relations.
-One of the components I was looking for in this course was foreign policy and Leeds has a whole module called American Foreign Policy under the International Relations Course.
+One of the components I was looking for in this course was foreign policy and Leeds offered me a whole module called American Foreign Policy.
 Of particular interest to me was to have an understanding of how foreign policy impacts on developing countries and the course offered me both theoretical and practical knowledge on this.

 Secondly was due to my career aspirations of one day undertaking diplomatic work.
 The course provides a good understanding of interstate relations which helped me locate myself as regards the specific work I would want to engage in.

 I was also motivated by the way this course is structured at Leeds.
 The combination of seminars and Lecturers gave me a sign that I would be able to fully participate in the course work and share my views and also learn from the views of other students.

 Before applying, I had searched a number of universities and Leeds promised to be supportive, friendly and an accommodative university considering the diversity of international students that they accept.
 And truly, that’s what I found when I got here.
 Having done my primary, secondary and undergraduate studies in one country, I was not exposed to any diversity in culture.
 I was thus very biased towards Leeds for this reason.
 I was keen to learn from different cultures but also how to live and relate with people from different backgrounds.

 Additionally, the learning facilities that were profiled on the Leeds website were top class.
 Because of that I felt my studies will be easier and in depth in the sense that there are facilities to help students such as the skills at library, the Students Union.
 I felt that would give me a smooth transition from what I had back home to what was presented at Leeds.

 What is it that makes you passionate about your area of study?